-A combination of soft, leaved covered paths with rooty, rocky scrambles inbetween make for a fun and interesting trail, despite waiting to have any viewpoint until over 3km in when you reach the lake itself.
+A combination of soft, leaved covered paths with roots and rocky scrambles make for a fun and interesting trails, despite waiting to have any viewpoint until over 3km in when you reach the lake itself.
 Once at the lake, there is an immediate viewpoint straight ahead with a nice bench to rest.
 If you choose to do the entire loop around the lake (about 1.7 km) you’ll enjoy the rolling hills with multiple views over the boggy lake.

-Follow Hwy 101 7km north of Sechelt into the community of Halfmoon Bay.
-Take a left onto Redrooffs Rd.
-Once you pass the entrance to Sargeant Bay Provincial Park on your left, you’ll want to pull over in the pull out immediately on your right.
-There are several yellow posts– this is the trail head to Triangle Lake as well as Trout Lake.
+Follow Hwy 101 north from Sechelt for 7 km until you reach the community of Halfmoon Bay.
+Take a left onto Redrooffs Road, once you pass the entrance to Sargeant Bay Provincial Park on your left, you’ll want to pull over in the pull out immediately on your right.
+There are several yellow posts and this is the trail head to Triangle and Trout lake.